glitcher93/collectify-client/README.md

 This application allows a user to document their own physical music collection (Vinyl, CD, Cassette) by using the Spotify API to search for albums and submitting a form with details of the specific album they own.
 The user can also add albums to a wishlist by searching for albums and submitting the same form by clicking a different button.
 The user can also edit details of the album they own, delete items from their collection/wishlist, and also add an album from their wishlist into their collection once they have acquired it.

+## Updates
+- Jan 2, 2022: Added Image Uploading for newly created Add New Album Page.
+Users can now add an album if it does not exist in Spotify's database.
+- Mar 19, 2022: Converted entire project to TypeScript!

 ## Application Site

 This app is deployed on Netlify for the front-end and Heroku for the back-end